-Launch Pad Alumni are some of the most inspiring people we know.
-And in this three-part series, they're sharing the biggest, most impactful ideas they've learned in their shifts.
-Here's how Arianna found a hidden idea in her procrastination, and started getting paid for something she says she'd happily do for free.
+Ever find yourself 'putting off' your career change for later?
+You're not alone.
+Here's how Launch Pad graduate Arianna found a hidden career idea in her procrastination, and started getting paid for something she says she'd happily do for free.